 For flights under 250 miles, the snack and beverage service remains suspended.

 See complete details on everything that Southwest is doing to keep passengers safe.

 Hot Tip: Traveling with kids during the coronavirus pandemic can be complicated.
 We offer some simple tips to keep you and your family healthy in the skies and on the road.

 Spirit Airlines is not blocking seats, but the airline does have one of the strictest face mask policies out of all the major U.S. carriers.

 If you are flying Spirit soon, here is what you will need to know:

 As of August 5, 2020, all passengers over the age of 2 will be required to wear a face mask for the duration of their trip.
-Medical exceptions will no longer be permitted, and passengers who refuse to comply will lose future flight privileges.
+However, as of March 22, 2021, medical exceptions will be made, otherwise, passengers who refuse to comply will lose future flight privileges.

 Additionally, the list of prohibited face coverings now includes open-chin triangle bandanas, masks with valves or mesh material, and face shields with no mask underneath.
 Face shields may be worn in addition to a mask, but not as a replacement.

 On board, Spirit uses 2 disinfecting fogging treatments to sanitize the plane.
 The first treatment applies a high-grade disinfectant that’s effective against coronaviruses.
 The second uses an antimicrobial product that forms an invisible barrier on all surfaces that kills bacteria and viruses on contact for up to 30 days.